Children and Families

 From educating our children to promoting fair environments for working mothers, policies that strengthen our families are the most important investments we can make for the future of our country.

 Education is the basis of a child’s future.
 We need to look at ways to improve outcomes of students and support teachers and staff who are committed to providing the best education possible.
 It was an honor to support Tennessee’s Race to the Top Grant in 2010.
 Through that federal investment, the state has made impressive gains in student achievement.
 In 2013, Tennessee was the fastest improving state in the nation on the National Assessment for Educational Progress, and the state continues to maintain that progress.
-But we still have more work to do to ensure every child has a chance at a good education.
+But we still have more work to do to make sure every child has a chance at a good education.
 I signed a letter of support for Tennessee’s winning Preschool Development Grant which would expand the number of pre-K seats in Nashville.
 Higher education is also important in our global society, and I support policies to help keep college affordable.
 If you know someone considering college, encourage them to visit my Student Financial Aid Center.